microsoft/pxt-microbit/docs/code-eval-tool.md

 ## Overview

-The [Teacher Tool]( https://microbit.makecode.com/beta--eval) is a mechanism for constructing a checklist of requirements for an assignment and running that list automatically against projects in quick succession.
+The [Code Evaluation Tool]( https://microbit.makecode.com/beta--eval) is a mechanism for constructing a checklist of requirements for an assignment and running that list automatically against projects in quick succession.
 This allows teachers to build a checklist, then easily evaluate any number of projects based on that checklist.
 Projects are evaluated one at a time, but with auto-run enabled, you can update the loaded project by providing a new share link, at which point the rules will automatically be re-run on the new project.

-## Teacher Tool Features
+## Code Evaluation Tool Features

 ### Creating, Editing, and Running a Checklist